greaterthan/Greaterthan-Handbook/rhythms-and-rituals.md

 * use RTM

-weekly celebration standups - thursdays 5pm

-* 15 minutes

-* focus on celebration

-sprint planning - tuesdays bi-weekly

-* Fran to facilitate human team?

-* Jessy to facilitate tech team meetings \(to start\)

-Daily checkin
+## Daily async textual checkins

 * Open format, do what works for you

-* Make sure it works for multple timezones
+* Make sure it works for multiple timezones

-retrospectives
+## Retrospectives

 * fit these into strategic meetings if possible

 * Revisit if that’s not feeling sufficient.

+## In-person Sprints

+* every 2 -3 months